 Lowe KF, Hamilton BA.
 Dairy pastures in the Australian tropics and subtropics.
 In: Murtagh GT, Jones RM, editors.
 Proceedings of the 3rd Australian conference on tropical pastures, Rockhampton, 1986, p.
 68-79.

 This section includes the text of the Supplementary Materials, which can include figures, tables, material and methods part.
-Supplementary material can be provided in the same manuscript file at the end of manuscript after tables and figures.
+Supplementary material can be provided in the same manuscript file at the end of the manuscript after tables and figures.

 While online submission, the authors are requested to provide 3 potential relevant reviewers with their complete details (designation, institute, postal address, telephone, fax and official e-mail address).
-After initial review by the journal management, the manuscript may be sent to few of the given reviewers; however, the publication largely depends upon the response of reviewers and time taken by them in reviewing the manuscript.
+After an initial review by the journal management, the manuscript may be sent to a few of the given reviewers; however, the publication largely depends upon the response of reviewers and the time taken by them in reviewing the manuscript.

 English Editing Service